wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/writing-dapps.md

 To test the dApp script send an invoke script transaction.
 The fee for the script invocation starts from 0.005 WAVES and depends on the number of smart assets involved (in this example, smart assets are not used).
 Fee calculation is described in the [Transaction Fee](/en/blockchain/transaction/transaction-fee) article.

 You can run tests directly in Waves IDE.
-Tests support the following fuctions:
+Tests support the following functions:
 * `describe` and `it` from [mocha](https://mochajs.org/) library;
 * `expect` from [chai](https://www.chaijs.com/) library.

-1. Create a test user account and top up its balance.
-To do this, repeat step 1.
+1. Create a test user account and top up its balance as described in [Step 1](#step-1-create-dapp-account).
 2. Click ![](./_assets/add-script-button.png) and select **Test**.
 3. Replace the automatically generated code with your script.